Make sure that you’ve read the first post on my InsideTracker journey titled “Get your blood tested! I’m doing it. Here’s why…“

 My Offer for YOU

 Because I’m working with InsideTracker they’ve given me a discount code for me to share with all of my readers (you).
-If you use the code: ALLAROUNDJOE at checkout you’ll get 10% off your InsideTracker purchase.
-Click here to checkout the Ultimate Plan.
+I highly recommend that you checkout the Ultimate Plan and optimize your life.

 AND if you’d like to hire me as your online nutrition coach I can personally review your results and we can design a diet that will work best for you and your goals.
-You can find more info about my Online Nutrition Coaching here.
+You can find more info about my workout program (The Get Better Project) here.